KeerthiPallla93/RetailProductAssessment/readme.txt

 1)GetProductDetails based on id given

-Based on the given Id, will interact with REDSKY API and get Product ID and Name. if(ProductId details are not Found) throw NotFoundException Once get successful response, will get PriceInfo details from NOSQL.
+Based on the given Id, will interact with REDSKY API and get Product ID and Name. if(ProductId details are not Found) throw NotFoundException else Once get successful response, will get PriceInfo details from NOSQL.
 If PriceInfo Not Found in NOSQL, return null for PriceInfo